loc12345pro/Hackintosh-Alder-Lake/README.md

   - After updating BIOS, all settings will be set to default.
   - There is search icon on the right corner of MSI BIOS.
 - Enable the following:
-  - Intel VT-d Tech
+  - Intel VT-d Tech.
-  - Intel Virtualization Tech (VT-x)
+  - Intel Virtualization Tech (VT-x).
-  - Re-Size Bar Support
+  - Re-Size Bar Support.
-  - Hyper-Threading
+  - Hyper-Threading.
-  - XHCI Hand-off
+  - XHCI Hand-off.
   - Wake on LAN:
     - This setting may interfere with [Sleep in macOS](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html).
     - Disable it if you do not want to remotely power on the computer.